-Previously, the pProgram was formally referred to as the Adjustable Block Program, with "Illinois Shines" being the public-facing brand.
-The pProgram has now been rebranded under a single name, Illinois Shines.
-The Pprogram continues to be referred to as the Adjustable Block Program in the Illinois Power Agency Act.
+1 Previously, the perogram was formally referred to as the Adjustable Block Program, with "Illinois Shines" being the public-facing brand.
+The perogram has now been rebranded under a single name, Illinois Shines.
+The perogram continues to be referred to as the Adjustable Block Program in the Illinois Power Agency Act.